Common Causes of Pool Water Loss and How to Solve Them

 • the filter (sand, DE or cartridge)

-• if you have solar pool heating then check all of this.
-I had a small leak in one of my solar heating sheets on my roof last year.
+• If you have solar pool heating, check all of this.
+Last year, one of the solar heating sheets on my roof had a small leak.

 • as much of the pipework that returns to the pool as you can see

-If there are any major leaks that are likely to significantly lower your pool water level then they should be easy to see.
-If there are then you are lucky as they will also be relatively easy to fix.
+If any major leaks are likely to lower your pool water level significantly, they should be easy to see.
+If there are, you are lucky, as they will also be relatively easy to fix.

-If everything is dry and leak-free then, sadly, things are not looking good for you.
+If everything is dry and leak-free, then sadly, things will not look good to you.

-To check to see if you have a leak in the plumbing underground then you can try to plug the skimmer, main drain and the pool returns so no water can get into them from the pool.
-If the pool level no longer drops at the same rate then it would indicate that the problem is probably in the underground plumbing system.
+To check to see if you leak the plumbing underground, you can try to plug the skimmer main drain, and the pool returns so no water can get into it from the pool.
+If the pool level no longer drops at the same rate, it would indicate that the problem is probably in the underground plumbing system.

 Leaks in the pool’s structure or fittings

-If you have now reached the conclusion, through a process of elimination, that the leak must be in the pool structure itself then you have two options.
-You can try to detect the source of the leak yourself by using a pool leak detection kit (see below) or you can call in a pool professional.
+If you have now reached the conclusion, through a process of elimination, that the leak must be in the pool structure itself, you have two options.
+You can try to detect the source of the leak yourself by using a pool leak detection kit (see below), or you can call a pool professional.

-Using a detection kit you need the water to be as still as possible so turn off your pool pump, shut any valves to the skimmers, pool drain etc and then leave it a while.
-Ideally, you also want there to be little or no wind that could move the water in the pool.
+Using a detection kit, you need the water to be as still as possible, so turn off your pool pump, shut any valves to the skimmers, pool drain, etc. and then leave it a while.
+Ideally, there should also be little or no wind that could move the water in the pool.

 Leakmaster BLUEDYE8OZ Pool DYE Leak Detection, Blue